caltechlibrary/cold/INSTALL.md

 -----------------

 1. Git (to clone the cold repository on GitHub)
-2. Deno >= 2.0 (to run the public and management web services)
+2. Deno >= 2.0.5 (to run the public and management web services)
-3. Dataset >= 2.1.22 (datasetd provides the JSON API for cold public and admin services)
+3. Dataset >= 2.1.23 (datasetd provides the JSON API for cold public and admin services)
-4. Pandoc > 3.1 (to build or update documation)
+4. Pandoc > 3.1 (to build or update documentation)

 Setting up cold
 ---------------